alexpospekhov/alexpospekhov/README.md

 Then I started talking to e-commerce founders running $10M+ in revenue.
 They were pulling numbers from five different dashboards into a spreadsheet held together by prayer.
 I couldn't unsee the chaos.

-That's why I founded **[hyperfocus.tech](https://hyperfocus.tech)** — an autonomous operations team for e-commerce.
-My ADHD brain literally cannot track a manual spreadsheet without losing itself, so I built an AI system that does it flawlessly.
+That's why I founded **[hyperfocus.tech](https://hyperfocus.tech)** — system that runs your Tik Tok Shop operations.Multiply your team’s capacity.
+Unlock entirely new revenue streams.For growth-obsessed brands and the agencies that run them.My ADHD brain literally cannot track a manual spreadsheet without losing itself, so I built an AI system that does it flawlessly.
 We replace manual ops work so founders can focus on growth.

 ---

 ### Projects

-- **[hyperfocus.tech](https://hyperfocus.tech)** — Autonomous ops team for e-commerce brands and the agencies that run them.
-Agents run fees, creators, inventory, ads and compliance across TikTok Shop, Amazon, and Shopify.
-You set targets and guardrails — agents execute.
-You approve decisions.
+- **[hyperfocus.tech](https://hyperfocus.tech)** — system that runs your Tik Tok Shop operations.Multiply your team’s capacity.
+Unlock entirely new revenue streams.For growth-obsessed brands and the agencies that run them.
 - Building [@hyperfocus-tech](https://github.com/hyperfocus-tech)

 ---